This Day in Baseball History

 The Cubs Begin Their Record 116-Win Season

 By early June 1906, the Chicago Cubs were already pulling away from the rest of the National League.
-On June 7, the Cubs beat the Giants at the Polo Grounds behind another strong outing from Mordecai "Three Finger" Brown, continuing a stretch that would produce the greatest regular season record in baseball history.
+On June 7, the Cubs walloped the Giants 19-0 at the Polo Grounds behind Jack Pfiester and Ed Reulbach, continuing a stretch that would produce the greatest regular season record in baseball history.
 The 1906 Cubs finished 116-36, a winning percentage of .763 that still stands as the all-time record.

 Brown was the anchor.
-He had lost parts of two fingers in a farming accident as a child in Indiana, and the mangled hand gave his curveball a sharp, unnatural break that hitters could not solve.
-He went 26-6 in 1906 with a 1.04 ERA, still the third-lowest single-season ERA in modern baseball history.
+He had lost most of his index finger in a farming accident as a child in Indiana, with two other fingers left permanently crooked by a subsequent injury, and the mangled hand gave his curveball a sharp, unnatural break that hitters could not solve.
+He went 26-6 in 1906 with a 1.04 ERA, the second-lowest single-season ERA in modern baseball history behind only Dutch Leonard's 0.96 in 1914.

-The Cubs won 50 of their first 62 games.
-They went 60-15 at West Side Grounds, their home park on the Near West Side of Chicago.
-They clinched the pennant in early September, finishing 20 games ahead of the second-place Giants.
+The Cubs went 56-21 at West Side Grounds and a remarkable 60-15 on the road, their home park on the Near West Side of Chicago.
+They clinched the pennant on September 19, finishing 20 games ahead of the second-place Giants.

 Then they lost the World Series.
 The "Hitless Wonders" Chicago White Sox, a team that batted .230 during the regular season, upset the Cubs in six games.
 The Sox hit .198 in the Series but got timely hitting and strong pitching from Nick Altrock and Doc White.
 The Cubs, heavily favored, scored only 18 runs in six games.